 The term "field study" at Hampshire refers to an approved semester of academic work or study that must be conducted away from the College (international or domestic).
 Course-based and self-designed field study are considered a full semester of enrollment that will count toward graduation.
 Field study may be granted for academic study that requires a student to be away from the Hampshire campus for an entire semester.
-Students should apply for Field Study through the Center for Academic Support & Advising.
-Refer to the Field Study section of this handbook.
+Students should apply for field study through the center for academic support and advising.
+Refer to the field study section of this handbook.

 Short-term Field Courses

 Hampshire College offers a number of faculty-led short-term courses that provide students the opportunity for off-campus study and research either elsewhere in the U.S. or abroad.
 These courses are offered and administered through the global education office during January or summer and are generally 2- 4 weeks in length.